loft-sh/vcluster/docs/pages/cli/vcluster_connect.md

 ## Global & Inherited Flags

 ```
       --context string      The kubernetes config context to use
       --debug               Prints the stack trace if an error occurs
+      --log-output string   The log format to use.
+Can be either plain, raw or json (default "plain")
   -n, --namespace string    The kubernetes namespace to use
   -s, --silent              Run in silent mode and prevents any vcluster log output except panics & fatals
 ```